August 27, 2018

 Just down the hill towards the ocean, the adega of Beira Mar sits looking out over the waves.
 We’ve enjoyed many of the wines of António Bernardino Paulo da Silva–but a great example of the incredible value we’ve found in the adega’s Vinhos de Mesa, a white and a red sold expressly for enjoying every day with whatever you would put on your table.
 Both check in at 12% abv, so you can relax and know you’ll be able to stand up after dinner if you and your companion have gone through a bottle.

 The white is a light spring yellow, with clear lemony pulp and pith on the nose and palate.
 The red features a deep garnet color, and black cherry fruits.
-We’ll return to the adega in Azenhas do Mar for more tasting soon, and report back on da Silva’s award-winning Colares DOC wines.
+We have returned to the adega in Azenhas do Mar for more tasting, and report back on Sr. Paulo da Silva’s award-winning Colares DOC wines.

-Vintage & Producer: Beira Mar NV Branco & Tinto (released in 2018)
+Vintage & Producer: Adegas Beira Mar NV Branco & Tinto (released in 2018)

 Style: Moderately acidic white; fruit-forward but low alcohol red

-Varieties: White and red grapes, respectively, from clay soils in the Colares region
+Varieties: White and red grapes, respectively, from clay soils in the Torres Vedras region

 Price: €2,50 each at local stores